Advertisement

 Nth Roots: Going Beyond Just √x

 Square roots are just one special case.
-In general, we can talk about the nth root of a number: the value that, when raised to the nth power, gives the original number.
+In general, the nth root of a number is the value that, when raised to the nth power, gives the original number.

 General definition: If xⁿ = a, then x = ⁿ√a